 The success of breast augmentation will depend on how well you heal.
 To improve recovery time after breast augmentation, adhere to the following self-help strategies:

 - Firstly, wear support bras to reduce breast pain and swelling.

 - Secondly, apply prescribed ointment to your surgical incisions, this helps prevent infection.

 - Thirdly, ensure you take your pain relievers and anti-inflammatory medications to manage discomfort.

-- Wearing loose-fitting, breathable clothes is also recommended as it promotes comfort and prevents injury to the incision site.
+- It is also advisable to wearing loose-fitting, breathable clothes, as it promotes comfort and prevents injury to the incision site.

 - Another self help stratagy is to avoid strenuous activities to prevent tension on the healing wound.

-- And, final increase the intake of protein-rich foods to accelerate the wound healing process.
+- And, finally increase the intake of protein-rich foods to accelerate the wound healing process.

 Can You Still Breastfeed After Breast Augmentation?